stjagu/rpi-timelapse/README.md

 rpi-timelapse
 =============

-A timelapse camera controller for Raspberry Pi and Canon EOS 350d (should work with any camera supported by `gphoto2` with minor tweaks), with an optional UI and controls on the Adafruit LCD Pi plate.
+A timelapse camera controller for Raspberry Pi and Canon EOS 760D (should work with any camera supported by `gphoto2` with minor tweaks).
+Now working headlessly, i.e. without a display.

 Installation